ublue-os/website/docs/images/bazzite/FAQ.md

 Running Steam in Distrobox has the advantage of using [LatencyFleX](https://github.com/ishitatsuyuki/LatencyFleX) can be added to the container.
 It can also utilize the latest Mesa drivers releases without the end user having to worry about ABI considerations.

-Also currently there is a [minor performance impact](https://github.com/flatpak/flatpak/issues/4187) if you run/attempt to run Flatpak games.
-However you would really only notice this in edge cases anyways.
+There is a [minor performance impact](https://github.com/flatpak/flatpak/issues/4187) if you run/attempt to run Flatpak games.
+However it is only noticeable with certain edge cases.
 ## Why isn't Night Mode or color saturation working on my Steam Deck?

 For some users, Night Mode or color saturation settings only seem to work when in the home screen or when the QAM or Steam menus are present.
 To fix this, enable Developer Mode in Settings, General.
 Then, in the newly accessible Developer menu at the bottom of Settings, enable Force Composite.